List of television series canceled before airing an episode: U

 American game show, based on the Slip 'N Slide water toy, that was scheduled to premiere on NBC after its primetime airing of the 2020 Summer Olympics closing ceremony and hosted by Bobby Moynihan and Ron Funches.
 In July 2021, it reported that production would be halted temporarily after a crew member contracted giardia and it spread through the crew.
 In August 2021, it was announced that NBC would not be moving forward with the series.
 Although production was halted 7 weeks into the intended 8 weeks of filming, the format of the show, an ongoing competition with a definitive conclusion, meant that the final competition for the grand prize had not been filmed, and production's attempts to edit the show in absence of its proper conclusion were ultimately passed on.
 NBC president Susan Rosner Rovner had reportedly spent $18 million on the production of the show.
 Its slot for lead in program following the closing ceremony of the 2020 Summer Olympics was replaced by Family Game Fight!.
-In early 2024, a contestant on the show revealed further details about the format in an AMA on Reddit: Contestants competed as duos, and one of the games was a giant version of skee-ball, in which contestants were launched down a slide over a giant pool to land in rings to score points.